BU-Spark/bu-spark/documentation/code-quests/react.md

 # React Level One
 ## VOCABULARY
 - **Web Development Framework** — A collection of tools, libraries, and conventions designed to simplify building web applications.
-It handles lower-level tasks (HTTP requests, routing, authentication) so developers can focus on creating features.
+It handles lower-level tasks (HTTP requests, routing, authentication, project structure) so developers can focus on creating features.
+Frameworks typically integrate multiple libraries together into a complete system.
+React itself is actually a library, while tools built around it (like Next.js) form a framework.
 - **State** — The current data of an application at a specific moment, including variables, user inputs, and component status.
 - **Component** — A self-contained, reusable piece of code that defines part of a user interface, including its structure (HTML/JSX), behavior (JavaScript logic), and often styling (CSS).
 - **Hook** — A special React function that lets functional components use features like state management and lifecycle behavior.
+They always start with ``use``.
 - **JSX** — Stands for JavaScript XML.
 A syntax extension for JavaScript that looks like HTML and is used in React to describe UI components.
-- **Node.js** — An open-source runtime environment that allows JavaScript to run on the server side, enabling full-stack development using JavaScript.
+- **Node.js** — An open-source runtime environment that allows JavaScript to run outside of a web browser.
+This makes it possible to build servers, command-line tools, and development tooling using JavaScript, enabling full-stack development in a single language.
 - **Vite** — A fast modern development server and build tool for web projects, used to create and run React apps locally.
 - **Next.js** — A React-based web framework that adds features such as server-side rendering and built-in routing to build scalable web applications.